SAFETY INFORMATION FOR EVERYONE

-Please read and respect the safety and other information provided on this page.
+Please read and respect the following safety and other information provided on this page.
 Failure to comply with the agreed safety requirements could mean the permanent loss of the airfield to aero modellers.

-These arrangements have been agreed with the Shuttleworth Management Team and form part of the agreement under which ModelAir runs model flying events at Old Warden.
+The following information forms part of the ModelAir agreement with Shuttleworth Management, under which ModelAir organises model flying events at Old Warden.

 MODEL FLYING TIMES FOR ALL DISCIPLINES

-Model Flying commences at 10.01 and finishes at 17.45 to allow time for the airfield to be clear by 18.00 for May and July events.
+In May and July, Model Flying commences at 10.01 and ends at 17.45 to allow time for the airfield to be clear by 18.00.

 Between 10.00 – 18.00 (17.00 in September) the airfield will be closed to full size activity unless previously arranged.

-All pilots wishing to fly on the RC line must book in to the Transmitter Control and show proof of insurance and ‘A’ Certificate (vintage models) or ‘B’ certificate (all other model types).
+RADIO CONTROL : All pilots wishing to fly on the RC line must book in at Transmitter Control and show proof of insurance and ‘A’ Certificate (vintage models) or ‘B’ certificate (all other model types).
 An aircraft safety check will be carried out on all RC models and models may be checked for CAA labels.

-FREE FLIGHT pilots are expected to observe basic safety considerations regarding personal safety, other pilots and spectators, and weight : power ratio, ie 500g max : 0.8cc max.
+FREE FLIGHT: pilots are expected to observe safety considerations regarding personal safety, other pilots and spectators, and weight : power ratio, ie 500g max : 0.8cc max.

 FREE FLIGHT RTM (radio trimmed model) is permitted only in the Free Flight area, using 2.4GHz radio only and single or 2-channel control.